The Client Company

 This church has thousands of members who are in touch with it every day for various purposes.
 Hundreds of employees work in different parts of the church to take care of members, resulting in a large, integrated organization.

 They use SharePoint as their internal intranet system.
-They have asked 365 Digital Consulting to design a feature on their intranet system within Office 365 that could manage messages and policy acknowledgment easily and away from time-consuming and costly paper-based processes.
+They have asked 365 Digital Consulting to design a feature on their intranet system within Office 365 that could manage messages and policy acknowledgments on SharePoint easily and away from time-consuming and costly paper-based processes.

 The main challenges they were facing include:

-– Sending important messages: They needed a system for sending messages and important news to all their employees and make sure that the staff has read it.
+– Sending important messages on SharePoint intranet: They needed a system for sending messages and important news to all their employees and make sure that the staff has read it.

-– Policy Acknowledgment: They needed a system to inform employees about new rules and policies and to receive their acceptance to confirm their awareness about the new rules and updated policies.
+– Policy Acknowledgment solution: They needed a system to inform employees about new rules and policies and to receive their acceptance to confirm their awareness about the new rules and updated policies.

-The main goals of this solution include making sure that messages are sent to all employees, and then have been read and accepted by all of them.
+As a Microsoft partner, 365 Digital consulting identified that a proper HR Policy Management solution on Office 365 can benefit the situation the most.
+The main goals of leveraging policy acknowledgment solution on SharePoint, include making sure that messages are sent to all employees, and then have been read and accepted by all of them.
 Also, capture those acknowledgments into a system for compliance purposes.

-365 Digital Consulting designed a pop-up using SharePoint Framework Extensions (SPFx) that runs on the internal portal and shows both messages and policies to employees when they enter into the intranet and it forces them to read.
-They could not see any other page of intranet before reading and accepting these messages.
-When staff accepts these policies, their info and statistics will store into SharePoint list so management would be able to see who has read and accepted these policies.
-Messages appear as a pop-up on the home page of portal for each employee, with an accept button in the form of a single message, multiple messages, or a file containing the updated policy.
+365 Digital Consulting designed a SharePoint online pop-up messaging solution using SharePoint Framework Extensions (SPFx) that runs on the internal portal and shows both messages and policies to employees when they enter into the intranet and it forces them to read.
+They could not see any other page of the intranet before reading and accepting these messages.
+When staff accepts these policies, their info and statistics will store in the SharePoint list so management would be able to see who has read and accepted these policies.
+Messages appear as a pop-up on the home page of the portal for each employee, with an accept button in the form of a single message, multiple messages, or a file containing the updated policy.

 This system helps the organisation to make sure that all its employees are aware of the new regulations and policies.
 By designing an internal informative system that is connected to all employees, organisations can bring total transparency to all news and policies therefore, no one can claim to be unaware of the updated policies or an important message.

 Using new technologies is a part of any organization’s success in achieving its goals, which should not be skipped simply because it is not available out of the box.
-Running an internal intranet within an organization helps to keep all employees aware of any change or update in policies.
+Running an internal policy acknowledgment solution on SharePoint helps to keep all employees aware of any change or update in policies.

 What were the final results?

-This system significantly helps send important information across the organisation departments, and more important is that one can use it to see exactly who saw the message and read them.
+This system significantly helps send important messages on SharePoint online across the organisation departments, and more important is that one can use it to see exactly who saw the message and read them.
 This also cuts paper-based procedures which are very time and cost consuming processes.
 Furthermore, by using an implanted feature on top of SharePoint which they had already using it, the organization can reduce costs on obtaining a new software.